Do HDMI Cables Go Bad?

 In addition, there is also a high possibility that your HDMI cable could have gone obsolete.
 Hence you may need clarification on HDMI version incompatibility with a bad HDMI cable.
 You see, the more robust your video device, the more powerful an HDMI cable you need.

-In the following text, I’ll talk about identifying if an HDMI cable has gone wrong.
+In the following text, I’ll talk about identifying if an HDMI cable has gone bad.
 I will talk about the signs and symptoms of a bad HDMI cable.
 I will also chat about the different versions of the HDMI interface and compatible HDMI cables for the respective version.

 So Do HDMI Cables Go Bad?